 By completing registration for any semester, you agree to the financial responsibility for all charges on your student account.
 You promise to pay South Central College the full amount of the obligation by the due date.
 Furthermore, you agree to pay any and all costs, including collection, attorney, and litigation costs incurred by SCC in efforts to collect, should you default on your account charges.

 Tuition and fee statements are not mailed.
 Students must monitor their student account online.
-To access account balance information go to the Current Students Web Page, E-Services and choose "MnSCU Account Login".
+To access account balance information go to the Current Students Web Page, e-Services select the appropriate link to continue to log in to your account.
 Once logged in, choose "Bills and Payment" to view balance due by term or full account detail.
 Full Account Detail will allow you to review details about your tuition, fees, and other miscellaneous charges by term.
 Financial aid awarded but not credited to your account will not be available.
 Financial aid credited to your account and payments to your account are available.
 If you make changes to your class schedule, drop or add classes, the changes to your balance will be available online.
 Prior term charges and payments are also available and can be used for tax information.

 Tuition & Fees